inkVerb/vrk-dev/README.md

 # Vrk
-Vrk supercharges your ubuntu desktop experience by "breaking it in" with settings, theming, wallpapers, apps, and more.
+Vrk supercharges your Manjaro desktop experience by implementing common settings and useful tools

-###### Environments
+###### Supported Environments
-- Xfce (Xubuntu/UbuntuStudio) has the most support, with 1/4 window hotkey tiling and even the "Xfdashboard" window spread.
-- GNOME & Budgie are well-supported provide a rather awesome experience already, so they have just a little less tweaking.
-- MATE is semi-supported, but not much since it is a legacy by definition.
-- Mint (Cinnamon, Xfce, and MATE) is supported, but already makes things "Minty", so it has few changes so as not to interfere.
+- Xfce: Supported and settings applied
+- GNOME: Supported and settings applied
+- KDE: Supported, no settings applied

-###### Xubuntu/UbuntuStudio Hotkeys:
+###### Xfce Hotkeys:
 Win          opens the menu, finally.
 Ctrl + Win + Up/Down/Right/Left tiles your window in 1/2 screen.
 Shft + Win + Up/Down/Right/Left tiles your window in 1/4 screen on the top.